 Mr. Harris earned a J.D. from Harvard Law School and an A.B. (with honors) from Harvard College.

-Gary Barnett is a Deputy Director in the Division of Trading and Markets at the U.S. Securities and Exchange Commission (SEC), where he is responsible for derivatives policy, broker-dealer finance, certain trading practices, and Volcker.
+Gary Barnett is a Deputy Director in the Division of Trading and Markets at the U.S. Securities and Exchange Commission (SEC), where he is responsible for broker dealer and security based swap dealer oversight, including capital, margin and segregation rules, governance and risk management; derivatives policy; certain trading practices; and Volcker.

-Mr. Barnett is an adjunct professor of Law, teaching Derivatives Regulation at Cornell Law School.
-Mr. Barnett is a member of the New York, California and Oklahoma bars.
+Mr. Barnett was an adjunct professor of law and taught Derivatives Regulation at Cornell Law School from 2012 through 2015, chaired PLl's annual conference on New Developments in Securitization from 1995 through 2010, and is a member of the New York, California and Oklahoma bars.

 Geoffrey B. Goldman is a partner in the New York office of Shearman & Sterling LLP.
 Mr. Goldman’s practice focuses on derivatives, structured products and financial regulation.
 He has extensive experience with structuring and documenting over-the-counter derivatives transactions, particularly credit and equity derivatives.
 He has represented clearinghouses, trading facilities, repositories and other infrastructure providers for derivatives transactions and has advised industry groups in developing industry-standard documentation for derivative products.
 He regularly provides advice with respect to commodities, securities and other regulatory issues related to derivatives and other financial products.